alisdt/online_experiments_course/index.rst

 Online Experiments with jsPsych
 ===============================

 Welcome to Online Experiments!
 Please start with section 00, "About this course".
-If you are following this course remotely, you will need to follow the instructions in that section to join the University VPN.

 .. toctree::
    :maxdepth: 2